jaumecolom/kotlin-clean-rx/README.md

 # Kotlin-Clean-RX

-This project has been created to show how I propose clean architecture to be used with Kotlin.
+This project has been created to adapt clean architecture with Kotlin.
 I am developing apps following this project as a template, and I amb obtaining great results.
 I have used the following libraries:

 * [RxJava & RxAndroid][1]